scraggo/scraggo.github.io/content/blog/tech/combining-design-patterns-flyweight-memento/index.md

 Disclaimers:

 - This app doesn't have a user interface - I've only included _models_ containing the underlying logic for the user interface that could be implemented later.
-- Details that don't illustrate the core points of combining these two design patterns aren't included.
+- Some details are omitted - ones that don't illustrate the core points of combining these two design patterns.

 ## How do the patterns work separately?